HitlerGandhi/ImageColourizationUsingGAN/README.md

-The solution to colorization problem was proposed in [***Image-to-Image Translation with Conditional Adversarial Networks***](https://arxiv.org/abs/1611.07004) paper , proposed a general solution to many image-to-image tasks in deep learning which one of those was colorization.
+The solution to colorization problem was proposed in [***Image-to-Image Translation with Conditional Adversarial Networks***](https://arxiv.org/abs/1611.07004) paper , proposed a general solution to many image-to-image tasks in deep learning.

 In this approach, we define two losses:L1 loss, which makes it a regression task, and